Stav-Barak/deep_learning_assignment1/README.md

 ---

 ## Run
-1. Open the Jupyter notebook: jupyter notebook mnist_classification.ipynb.
+1. Open the Jupyter notebook: mnist_classification.ipynb.
 2. Run all cells to train the model.
 3. The notebook will output training progress, validation results, and final test accuracy.